 4. Bake 20 to 25 min or until chicken is no longer pink in the center.

-My favorite recipe is Snowball cookies.
-I started making these with my mom and grandma at an early age, and still enjoy the tradition.
+My favorite holiday recipe to bake is snowball cookies!
+I started baking these with my mom and grandma at an early age, and still enjoy the tradition with my little sister!

 1/2 cup slivered almonds